Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Note any achievements or responsibilities you fulfilled in these roles
+- Note any achievements or responsibilities you fulfilled during these roles.

 References: